 to take in those less touristy murals.

 Also related to the Troubles is another street in West Belfast: Crumlin Road

 .
 Not only is the notorious Crumlin Road Gaol

 here, which has been turned into another major tourist attraction.
 Right opposite, the dark tourist may also get a kick out of the derelict former Crumlin Road Courthouse

 .
 This was not only associated with the Jail opposite for obvious functional reasons, but also was physically linked to it by means of an underground passage.
 Unlike the prison, though, the courthouse has not (yet) been developed for tourism.
-There had been plans to that effect, but a fire in 2009 put an end to these for the foreseeable future.
+There had been plans to that effect, but vandalism and a succession of fires put an end to these for the foreseeable future.
 So it just stands there as an imposing ruin.